Thyroid Function Test

 • Steroids

-If you are taking any of these medicines, speak to your doctor for advice before taking a thyroid function test.
+If you are taking any of these medications, consult your doctor for advice before undergoing a thyroid function test.

 How Do I Use The Thyroid Blood Test?